 Other Risk Factors for Varicose Veins

-Varicose veins develop more often in women than in men.
-They increase in frequency with age.
-An estimated 30% to 60% of adults have varicose veins, but they are generally not a problem..
+Varicose veins happen more often in women than in men.
+They get more frequent with age.
+An estimated 23% of adults in the United States have varicose veins, but they're generally not a problem.

 Symptoms of Varicose Veins

-In women, symptoms may be worse during certain parts of the menstrual cycle or during pregnancy.
-Patients also may develop swelling, ulcers (large sores), and an increase in the pigmentation or darkening of the color of their skin, especially in the ankle region.
+You also may have swelling, ulcers (large sores), and more pigmentation or darkening of the color of your skin, especially in the ankle region.
 Occasionally, varicose veins can form a painful blood clot with inflammation of the vein called thrombophlebitis.